ENGR 100-600 | University of Michigan

 3. An nRF24L01 2.4gHz transceiver

 Communication between the payload Arduino and buoy Arduino is via serial link.
 The AStar 32U4 in turn talks to the nRF24L01 via SPI protocol (a short distance protocol).
 The video signal to the 5.8 gHz transmitter is a direct passthrough of the camera output.
-The video receiver unit (Fig) is self contained and independent of the ROV controller.
+The video receiver unit (Figure 2) is self contained and independent of the ROV controller.
 It has an internal rechargeable battery and can capture received video to an SD card.

 The video receiver unit... otherwise known as a video monitor.
 The video from your ROV's camera will be displayed here.